UX design is thriving.

 In such hard times where disasters happen, everyone seeks comfort by asking their friends and family if they are safe, and Facebook helps them.

-Even though it might not be bringing profits to your business, but providing your users with a valuable feature to improve their experience with the product is a chance to establish a bond of trust between you and your users.
+Even though it might not be bringing profits to your business, providing your users with a valuable feature to improve their experience with the product is a chance to establish a bond of trust between you and your users.

 5) Apple’s web store is one of a kind